willpiam/lamport-cardano/ReadMe.md

 ### Making an account

 How can we prevent replay attacks in a Lamport signature scheme where the message being signed needs to uniquely identify the transaction, but the signature itself (stored in the redeemer) affects the transaction hash?

+In other words if I sign to spend from my Lamport validator but never submit the transaction on-chain and instead give you the signature, how can I be sure that the only thing you can do with it is use it to spend my utxo exactly as I intended to spend it.

 ### Verification Over Many Transactions